Most people will admit to popping the odd spot every now and then, but having to deal with persistent acne can be frustrating and distressing.

 Interestingly, some theories have been developed recently regarding the health benefits of consuming small amounts of dark chocolate; including those on the skin.
 One study suggested that regularly eating a controlled amount of dark chocolate with ‘preserved high flavanol levels’ can benefit your skin by protecting it from harmful UV rays.

-Truth: It doesn’t.
-In fact, it could harm your skin.
+No. In fact, it could harm your skin.

 Some people believe that applying toothpaste to spots can help dry them out but, unfortunately, this is not the case.
 Our skin is delicate, especially facial skin.
 The ingredients in toothpaste irritate and dry the skin out, often leaving your skin in worse condition, especially if you have sensitive skin.
 Toothpaste should only be used on your teeth.

-Truth: Acne can occur at any age.
+No. Acne can occur at any age.

 Teenagers and young adults tend to bear the brunt of the condition (the majority of acne cases are reported by young people between 11 and 30).
 A large proportion of acne cases can be linked to hormonal changes caused by puberty.